NeueDarshan/simple_ConTeXt/README.md

   the ConTeXt interface files use.
 - Fix up the documentation browser.
-I saw some discussion on the mailing list about using commands like `mtxrun --launch cld-mkiv.pdf` to open the docs, which would be ideal for this.
+I saw some discussion on the mailing list about using commands like `mtxrun --launch cld-mkiv.pdf` to open the docs, which would be nice for this.
 - Checker/linter.
 (The checks provided by `mtxrun --script check` are quite basic, last I 'checked'.
 I don't know that `chktex` has much ConTeXt support, seems to be targeted at LaTeX.)
-- Citation handler.
-(We handle references well enough, similar support would be nice for `\cite[...]`.
-I expect we would try to keep it simple, and I would like to handle the `.lua`, `.xml` and `.bib` formats.)
 - Robust log parsing, esp. for reporting warnings/errors.
 Related to this, put phantom errors back in.
 - Word count.
 (Could be nice to have, but lots of difficulties with it.)
+- Handle `\unprotect ... \protect` in a nice way.

 [context-introduction]: http://wiki.contextgarden.net/What_is_ConTeXt
 [package-control]:      https://packagecontrol.io